wotbrew/idx/README.md

 Returns sequences of (unsorted) elements.
 You pass a predicate or property to test and value to match.

-Say you have a vectorß of users, each with an age key, you might do:
+Say you have a vector of users, each with an age key, you might do:

 ```clojure
 (lookup users :age 10)